Netcentric/accesscontroltool/README.md

 A history object collects messages, warnings, and also an exception in case something goes wrong.
 This history gets saved in CRX under /var/statistics/achistory.
 The number of histories to be saved can be configured in the history service.

+# Questions

+If you have any questions which are still answered after reading the [documentation](docs/) feel free to raise them in the [discussion forum](https://github.com/Netcentric/accesscontroltool/discussions).

+# Contributions

+Contributions are highly welcome in the form of [issue reports](https://github.com/Netcentric/accesscontroltool/issues), [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) or providing help in our [discussion forum](https://github.com/Netcentric/accesscontroltool/discussions).

 # Building the packages from source

 If needed you can [build the AC Tool yourself](docs/BuildPackage.md).